data-apis/scipy-2023-presentation/paper.rst

 following libraries: SciPy, pandas, Matplotlib, Xarray, scikit-learn, and scikit-image, among others.
 Next, we instrumented downstream libraries in order to record Python array API calls (TODO: repo citation).
-After instrumentation, we collected traces while running downstream library test suites.
+After instrumentation, we collected stack traces while running downstream library test suites.
 We subsequently transformed trace data into structured JSON for subsequent analysis.
 From the structured data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which